Information for Parents

 However, the college journey, while exciting for most students, can be daunting for some.
 Whether it is advising them on their CAO choices, attending our parents’ orientation evening or giving financial management or health and well-being advice your counsel will be important.

 The entire MIC website is an invaluable resource on all aspects of college life.
-Explore it to find out about everything from Student Supports to Scholarships and Accommodation options to Fees, Charges and Grants.
+You can begin by exploring Student Information to find out about everything from Student Supports to Scholarships and Accommodation options to Fees, Charges and Grants.